Skip to main content

 In our 130-plus years, we’ve experienced considerable growth, thanks to our incredible caregivers and leaders, and the generous support of the community.

-In that time, we have expanded our services and the area we serve; we built our Hospice Home and the Peggy F. Murphy Community Grief Center; and we acquired Family LifeCare, an incredible partner in delivering compassionate care.
+In that time, we have expanded our services and the area we serve; we built our Hospice Home and the Peggy F. Murphy Community Grief Center; and we acquired Family LifeCare and Kosciusko Home Care & Hospice, two incredible partners in delivering compassionate care.

 In 2022, we took the next step in our story, by changing our name from Visiting Nurse to Stillwater Hospice, to better reflect our full breadth of services.